sintezator2763/hyprland-noctalia-config/README.md

 # [ sintezator's hyprland dotfiles ]

-### A smooth, aesthetic, and functional daily-driver Hyprland setup.
+### A smooth and functional daily-driver Hyprland setup.

 [![NixOS](https://img.shields.io/badge/OS-NixOS-5277C3?style=for-the-badge&logo=nixos&logoColor=white)](https://nixos.org)
 [![Hyprland](https://img.shields.io/badge/WM-Hyprland-blue?style=for-the-badge&logo=hyprland&logoColor=white)](https://hyprland.org)
 [![Shell](https://img.shields.io/badge/Shell-Noctalia-purple?style=for-the-badge)](#)

 </div>
----

 ## ✦ Overview

 **SintH(yprland)** is a personal Hyprland rice designed to deliver a smooth, reliable, and comfortable daily-driver experience.
-Powered by the **Noctalia shell**, it features a highly customizable user interface that is easy to tweak and adapt, thanks to its intuitive built-in GUI.
+Powered by the Noctalia shell, it features a highly customizable user interface that is easy to tweak and adapt, thanks to its intuitive built-in GUI.

 > [!WARNING]
 > ### **Not Plug-and-Play!**
 > This is a personal configuration, not a universal Linux distribution.
 > To get the best experience, make sure to adjust settings like input, mouse sensitivity, display resolution, and layouts inside the config files to match your own machine before using it.

----

-> [!WARNING]
-> # **Not Plug-and-Play!**
-> This is a personal configuration, not a universal Linux distribution.
-> To get the best experience, make sure to adjust the settings like input, mouse sensitivity and layouts inside the config files to match your own machine before building the system.

 ## Keybindings (most important ones)